jayjiranek/jayjiranek/README.md

 ### Hi there 👋

+I'm Jay Jiranek, a recent college grduate who earned a Bachelors of Arts in Computer Science.

 <!--
 **jayjiranek/jayjiranek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.